 From our perspective of operating a truly global and distributed system, a working understanding of the specific concepts described above is what we expect from a distributed systems engineer.
 Before that you need to also be a solid systems engineer.
 This requires you to have fundamentals in place such as programming languages, general design patterns, version control, infrastructure management, and continuous integration and deployment systems.

-I’m Matt, technical CEO and co-founder of Ably.
-I'm very interested in realtime problems, realtime engineering, and where the industry is headed.
-That’s the reason I co-founded Ably, which provides cloud infrastructure and APIs to help developers simplify complex realtime engineering.
-Organizations build with Ably because we make it easy to power and scale realtime features in apps, or distribute data streams to third-party developers as realtime APIs.
+Ably provides cloud infrastructure and APIs to help developers simplify complex realtime engineering.
+Organizations build with us because we make it easy to power and scale realtime features in apps, or distribute data streams to third-party developers as realtime APIs.